Nastel/tnt4j-stream-jmx/README.md

 directory.

 ## Building
-* To build the project, run maven goals `clean package`
+* To build the project, run Maven goals `clean package`
-* To build the project and install to local repo, run maven goals `clean install`
+* To build the project and install to local repo, run Maven goals `clean install`
 * To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
     * containing only binary (including `test` package) distribution: run `mvn -P pack-bin`
     * containing binary (including `test` package), `source` and `javadoc` distribution: run `mvn -P pack-all`
-* To make maven required `source` and `javadoc` packages, use profile `pack-maven`
+* To make Maven required `source` and `javadoc` packages, use profile `pack-maven`
-* To make maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile
+* To make Maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile

-By default maven will build all modules defined in `tnt4j-stream-jmx/pom.xml` file.
+By default Maven will build all modules defined in `tnt4j-stream-jmx/pom.xml` file.

 If you do not want to build some of optional modules, comment those out like `WAS` module is.
-Or you can define maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:
+Or you can define Maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:

 ```cmd